PhungDucKien/excelium/slate/source/includes/_mobile_api.md

 ## Execute If Text Not Present

-Executes an action if the specified text appears somewhere on the page.
+Executes an action if the specified text pattern appears somewhere on the rendered page shown to the user.

 ### Usage